cbyeh/pow-image-scraper/README.md

 `python downloader.py`

+Or download as .exe from [here](https://github.com/cbyeh/pow-image-scraper/releases/download/v1.0/pow_downloader.exe)

+# About

-Downloads all main images from [Pictures of Walls](http:picturesofwalls.com), use commands and find them in the `pow` directory
+Downloads all main images from [Pictures of Walls](http:picturesofwalls.com), find them in the `pow` directory

 Now has multithreading for faster queued downloads